 - 🔰 Information: This directory structure is not mandatory; you can use your conventions.

-Making a Recipe
+Making a Recipe for appimage-builder

 - 🔰 Information: Although the recipe is self-explanatory, please refer to the appimage-builder documentation to know more about what each section does.